mvpoirier/mvpoirier.github.io/portfolio.md

 #### As an international educator...
 - I value the pastoral role that teachers have in the day-to-day lives of our students
+- I recognized the need to celebrate our differences and share our cultures
+- I try to be involved in the school community, both during and outside of school hours
+- I am grateful to be a part of a caring and professional teaching community

 #### As a physics teacher...
 - I value having students [make their thinking visible](https://pz.harvard.edu/thinking-routines)